fredrikr/nail/README.md

 If you want to discuss, or ask questions about NAIL, these are good places to go:

 * **[intfiction.org forum, Inform 6 section](https://intfiction.org/c/authoring/inform-6/66).
-  Please tag your posts with "punyinform".**
+  Please tag your posts with "NAIL".**

 * **[PunyInform Discord server](https://discord.com/invite/y9anzKJTBa).
   You can talk about NAIL in the #inferior_systems channel.